arthurwelle/codehover/README.md

 Note that the code (the pseudo-code as text) use some &lt;tabs> and &amp;nbsp; for indentation of the final text displayed.
 See more of that bellow.

-Finally you show close the table with the function ``ch_out``.
+Finally you should close the table with the function ``ch_out``.
 Here you can indicate another image to be show before any hover interaction, as well as to pass another CSS class to the image holder to control its size and placement in the page.

 With these three codehover functions you create an object (in fact just a text string) that ``htmltool::HMTL()`` function can inject in the HTML page.